afrozalm/minimess/README.md

 the client will listen to topic /subscribe/id:`<uid>`/topic:`<topic>`

-clients that are newly subscribed to a topic will only receive new messages
+* clients that are newly subscribed to a topic will only receive new messages

-done:
+* use fanout to broadcast
-    use fanout to broadcast
+* have one go routine per connection
-    have one go routine per connection
+* inter goroutine communicate via go channels
-    inter goroutine communicate via go channels
+* create a shared struct between the separate goroutines
-    create a shared struct between the separate goroutines decouple writer, reader, pinger, ponger
+* decouple writer, reader, pinger, ponger
-    topics mapping will be stored in mem and will be broadcased immediately - the server will not store messages for now
+* topics mapping will be stored in mem and will be broadcased immediately - the serve* will not store messages for now

 ## Client related 2